A Greedy PDE Router for Blending Neural Operators and Classical Methods: Training Details

 so the window grows geometrically by a factor of $\gamma_{\text{bptt}} > 1$ every $f_{\text{bptt}}$ epochs and is capped at the full trajectory length.

 \Cref{tab:routerhpsettings} contains all hyperparameter details for the LSTM routers.
-The routers took a maximum of 4 hours and 30 minutes to train.
+The routers for the Paired Solver experiment took a maximum of 4 hours and 30 minutes to train while the routers for the Solver Ensemble experiment took a maximum of 6 hours to train.
 We then use the model with the best validation loss for testing.
-Data-related details in \Cref{tab:routerhpsettings} apply to all of our trained routers except the routers for the experiment with increasing $K$ which were trained with $1024$ training samples and $128$ validations samples to encourage the model to learn some of the nuanced differences between the classes.
+The architecture and dataset size is larger for the Solver ensemble experiments to encourage the model to learn some of the nuanced differences between the classes.